photo: Archive/BREAKING: Lithuania has expanded the list of goods prohibited for transit to Kaliningrad

 On the sidelines of the Community of European Railways (CER) summit in Vienna, the heads of leading European railroad companies declared their solidarity…

-It was previously reported that the Lithuanian railway company LTG Cargo had stopped the transit of sanctioned cargo between the Kaliningrad region and the territory of Russia since June 18.
-The governor of the Kaliningrad region, Anton Alikhanov, said that according to his preliminary estimates, this is from 40 to 50% of goods transported between the Kaliningrad region and other regions of the Russian Federation.
+Previously, it was reported that the Lithuanian railway company LTG Cargo had halted the transit of sanctioned cargo between the Kaliningrad region and the Russian Federation's territory since June 18.
+Anton Alikhanov, the governor of the Kaliningrad region, estimated that this accounted for between 40 to 50% of goods transported between the Kaliningrad region and other parts of the Russian Federation, including construction materials, cement, metals, and "several other goods important for both construction and production."

 Read more